wp-plugins/cpanel-manager-from-worpit/readme.txt

 The cPanel Manager is very easy to use right now because there isn't much functionality.

 But, documentation is coming.
-I wanted to get this work out to the public first, [get feedback](http://worpit.com/help-support/?src=wporg "Worpit: Manage Muliple WordPress Sites Better") and then move on from there.
+I wanted to get this work out to the public first, [get feedback](http://www.icontrolwp.com/help-support/?src=wporg "iControlWP: Manage Muliple WordPress Sites Better") and then move on from there.

 = Do you make any other plugins? =

-Yes, we created the only [Twitter Bootstrap WordPress](http://worpit.com/wordpress-twitter-bootstrap-css-plugin-home/ "Twitter Bootstrap WordPress Plugin") plugin with over 20,000 downloads so far.
+Yes, we created the only [Twitter Bootstrap WordPress](http://www.icontrolwp.com/wordpress-twitter-bootstrap-css-plugin-home/ "Twitter Bootstrap WordPress Plugin") plugin with over 20,000 downloads so far.

-We also created the [Manage Multiple WordPress Site Better Tool: Worpit](http://worpit.com/?src=wporg) for people with multiple WordPress sites to manage.
+We also created the [Manage Multiple WordPress Site Better Tool: iControlWP](http://www.icontrolwp.com/?src=wporg) for people with multiple WordPress sites to manage.

 == Changelog ==